Private Lessons & Workshops

 Q: I took a workshop before but there were so many students the instructor hardly paid attention to me, I felt left out…

 A: My workshops have 6 participants maximum.
 This offers more time on location and more of a relaxed atmosphere, making it more conducive to creativity.
 Sometimes I have an assistant, but in any case I am able to pay attention to everyone.
 It is extremely important to me that you have a quality experience and that you spent your money and time well.
 Maybe that is why many folks keep coming back for more.
 Also unless given the blessings by my clients, I don’t take my own images while conducting workshops.
 You’re not paying me to take my own photos.
 I can do that on my own time not yours.
-I do have my camera at the ready for instructional purposes however.
+I do have my camera at the ready for instructional purposes however the whole purpose is for you to learn on your own gear.
 I really enjoy watching the new relationships that are formed amongst my clients as well as myself.
 I’ve met some super interesting people!

 Q: I see you display photographs by your clients on your website.
 Why?